kumahq/kuma-website/docs/docs/1.0.5/installation/ecs.md

 ### Installing the `kuma-cp`

 #### Control plane
-Depending on the desired setup, we can choose from Standalone or Multizone (Global plus Remote) control plane setup.
+Depending on the desired setup, we can choose from Standalone or multi-zone (Global plus Remote) control plane setup.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Standalone"